F-1 Optional Practical Training

 While you are on your OPT, you are required to report information to ISSS any time any of the following change:

-• Your employer name and address
+• Your employer’s name or address

-• If you change your immigration status (i.e. H-1B, H4, F2)
+• Your immigration status (i.e. H-1B, H4, F2)

 OPT STEM Extension

-The STEM Extension is an additional 24-month extension of F-1 OPT for students who have a U.S. degree in an approved STEM Field (science, technology, engineering, and mathematics ) and are working in a field that is directly related to their major.
+The STEM Extension is an additional 24-month extension of F-1 OPT for students who have a U.S. degree in an approved STEM Field (science, technology, engineering and mathematics) and are working in a field that is directly related to their major.

 F-1 students who are eligible are: